What Is Betrayal Trauma? Signs & Symptoms Explained

 Emotional Outbursts

-Because people suffering from Betrayal Trauma are often unable to leave their situation or confront it directly, those feelings build up and can explode into what seem like irrational outbursts.
+Because people suffering from betrayal trauma are often unable to leave their situation or confront it directly, those feelings build up and can explode into what seem like irrational outbursts.
 Anger and frustration over an affair comes out as an explosive episode over unwashed dishes left in the sink.
 In particularly unhealthy relationships, this can leave you feeling like the bad guy even when you’re not.

 Intrusive Thoughts